jeffdaily/parasail/README.md

 [back to top]

-Parasail can parse FASTA, FASTQ, and gzipped versions of such files.
+Parasail can parse FASTA, FASTQ, and gzipped versions of such files if zlib was found during the configure step.
 Additionally, some statistics are calculated while the file is parsed.

 ```C
 typedef struct parasail_string {